Overparameterized ReLU Neural Networks Learn the Simplest Models: Neural Isometry and Exact Recovery: A preview: an exact characterization of linear neuron recovery

 The non-convex optimization problem \eqref{prob:min_nrm_preview} of ReLU networks with skip connection is equivalent\footnote{Under the condition that the NN has sufficiently many neurons (see e.g., Theorem 1 in \cite{nnacr})} to a convex program:

 Indeed, the global optimal set of the non-convex program \eqref{prob:min_nrm_preview} can be characterized by the optimal solutions of the convex program \eqref{min_nrm:relu_skip}.
-The next result is a refinement of the earlier results \cite{wang2022convexgeometryofbp,wang2020hidden,ergen2020convex} on this equivalence extended to NNs with a skip connection. \begin{lemma} All globally optimal solutions of the non-convex problem \eqref{prob:min_nrm_preview} of ReLU networks with skip connection can be found (up to splitting and permutation) via the optimal solution set of the convex program \eqref{min_nrm:relu_skip} when $m$ exceeds a certain threshold. \end{lemma}
+The next result is an extension of the earlier results \cite{wang2022convexgeometryofbp,wang2020hidden,ergen2020convex} to NNs with a skip connection. \begin{lemma} All globally optimal solutions of the non-convex problem \eqref{prob:min_nrm_preview} of ReLU networks with skip connection can be found (up to splitting and permutation) via the optimal solution set of the convex program \eqref{min_nrm:relu_skip} when $m\ge m^*$.
+Here $m^*:=\sum_{j=1}^p \mathbb{I}[w^*_j\neq 0]+\mathbb{I}[w^{*\prime}_j\neq 0]$ is the number of non-zero neurons in the minimum norm optimal solution of \eqref{min_nrm:relu_skip}. \end{lemma}